Superior laryngeal nerve: Clinical significance

 A superior laryngeal nerve palsy changes the pitch of the voice and causes an inability to make explosive sounds due to paralysis of the cricothyroid muscle.
 If no recovery is evident three months after the palsy initially presents, the damage is most likely to be permanent.
 A bilateral palsy presents as a tiring and hoarse voice.
 It can be injured in surgery involving the removal of the thyroid gland (thyroidectomy).
 Understanding the most common anatomic variations of the distal portion of the external laryngeal nerve and its relation to the inferior constrictor muscle is critical and allows identifying and preserving the integrity of this nerve in most cases.
 The external branch is susceptible to damage during thyroidectomy or cricothyrotomy, as it lies immediately deep to the superior thyroid artery.
-The ability to produce pitched sounds is then impaired along with easy voice fatigability, (usually mono-toned voice).
+The ability to produce pitched sounds is then impaired along with easy voice fatigability.

 Irritation of the internal laryngeal nerve results in uncontrolled coughing - usually as a result of food or water in the laryngopharynx.
-The lesion of this branch (for example, during surgery) that seeks an anterior approach to the cervix, is associated with a loss of the laryngeal reflex of cough and an elevated risk of aspiration pneumonia.
+A lesion of this branch (for example, during surgery) is associated with a loss of the cough reflex and an elevated risk of aspiration pneumonia.